or

 Environment Setup

-Get a free API key from MapTiler.
+Get a free API key from MapTiler or an access token from Mapbox.

 HTML Setup